 - You lose the ability to do exit surveys triggered by when the visitor moves their mouse to close the page.

-- You lose setting up your own website B2C e-commerce platform that allows you to maximize real time product offers and price flexibility, tell your product and company story, build community and build SEO authority in the search world.
-Branded domains enjoy high search rankings and reap a lot of traffic (they often outrank Amazon!)
+- You lose setting up your own website B2C e-Commerce platform that allows you to maximize real time product offers and price flexibility, tell your product and company story, build community and build SEO authority in the search world.
+Branded domains enjoy high search rankings and reap a lot of traffic.

 - You lose the ability to create your own account and login allowing visitors to use their social providers (FB, Twitter,etc.) which allows you to collect tons of valuable bits of data on them.
 Marketers need to understand the value of their customers’ life events, and what life events are relevant for your business and products.
 For true marketing effectiveness, companies have to mine their own customer data for insight and then combine this with information and intelligence from third-party providers.
 Internally held, first-party details such as email addresses and purchase histories can get you so far, but third-party data (FB, Twitter) – all subject to obtaining the relevant permissions – form a much more powerful version of this by providing the why, when and how elements.